FAQs

 Go to your BillWill dashboard and click the settings icon on the top right then select the ‘Password’ tab.
 You will be taken to a screen where you can update your password.
 If you’ve forgotten your current password, you can ask for a password reset by clicking the reset link near the bottom of the screen.

-You can change your Custodian at any time.
-Using the ‘My Custodian’ section of you BillWill dashboard, you can invite a new Custodian, who will replace the prior contact on the new contact has accepted their Custodianship.
+You can change your Legacy Contact at any time.
+Using the ‘My Legacy Contact’ section of you BillWill dashboard, you can invite a new Legacy Contact, who will replace the prior contact on the new contact has accepted.

 Go to your BillWill dashboard and click the settings icon on the top right then select the ‘Connected accounts’ tab.
 You will be prompted to transfer to our secure data partner, where you can add or revoke account consents at any time.